mhfarahani/Machine-Learning-Notebooks/README.md

 # Machine-Learning-Notebooks

-A series of machine learning exercises
+This repository includes a series of machine learning exercises.

 ## Don't Get Kicked!: